nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * **Attendance**: A record of the presence or absence of an athlete at a training session.
 * **Coach**: A person who trains and directs athletes or a team.
 * **Session**: A training period for athletes conducted by a coach.

-Tag: A label attached to an athlete in SportSync, used to group athletes together for easier management.
+* **Tag**: A label attached to an athlete in SportSync, used to group athletes together for easier management.

 --------------------------------------------------------------------------------------------------------------------

 ## **Command summary**